ONE way to know that God is at work is that there will be much fruit, BBI founder and CEO pastor Nellie Shani has said.

 She said sowing time requires hard work but it does not last forever, adding that the hard working farmer is usually the first partaker of the fruits of their labour.

 Pastor Nellie said 2023 is BBI’s year of harvest where the ministry has been sowing seed.
-She urged members to focus on what lies ahead and “press on forgetting what lies behind.”
+She urged members to focus on what is ahead and “press on forgetting what is behind.”

 “Sometimes past victories prevent us from savouring the victories ahead,” she cautioned.